 In practice, when pricing aggregate policy provisions, the actuary needs actual numbers, and those are commonly pre-calculated, or estimated with an accessible set of formulas.
-The NCCI publishes various tables of Insurance Charges or Aggregate Excess Loss Factors (commonly known as "Table M") containing charges and savings at various entry ratios, for convenient use in rating policies or estimating aggregate loss costs.
-Historically, they published this as a physical book of pre-calculated charges that the underwriter or analyst could use to look up a pricing component.
 This study note will show how such factors can be calculated.
 It will start by considering the simple case, where there is no per-occurrence loss limitation.
 It will later consider the more general cases where a policy might have both per-occurrence and aggregate loss limitations, looking at limited Tables M and Table L.